-We have the 2-minute chart of Amazon from August 26, 2016.
+For example, we have the 2-minute chart of Amazon from August.

-The chart starts with a range from the leftmost side.
+First of all, the chart starts with a range from the leftmost side.
 The ADL and the OBV indicators are concentrated in the upper area.
 Suddenly, the price begins to decrease.

 At the same time, the two indicators decrease as well while volumes are increasing.
-The decrease of the indicators gives you a short signal on the chart.
+The decrease in the indicators gives you a short signal on the chart.
 The increasing volumes are used to confirm the validity of the signal.
-Therefore, we short AMZN.

 The stop loss for this trade should be placed above the last resistance prior to the price decrease.
-This stop loss area is highlighted with the red horizontal line on the chart.
+This stop-loss area is highlighted with the red horizontal line on the chart.

 After we sell AMZN, the price begins to decrease.
 The drop is so strong that the stock even gaps down 4 periods after we enter the market.

-In the middle of the bearish trend, the two indicators enter a range phase.
+In fact, in the middle of the bearish trend, the two indicators enter a range phase.
 We outline the levels of the range with the two black lines in the area where the indicators are plotted.